nodejs/docker-node/README.md

 ### Verbosity

-Prior to 8.7.0 and 6.11.4 the docker images overrode the default npm log level from `warn` to `info`.
-However due to improvements to npm and new Docker patterns (e.g. multi-stage builds) the working group reached a [consensus](https://github.com/nodejs/docker-node/issues/528) to revert the log level to npm defaults.
+Prior to 8.7.0 and 6.11.4, the docker images overrode the default npm log level from `warn` to `info`.
+However, due to improvements to npm and new Docker patterns (e.g. multi-stage builds) the working group reached a [consensus](https://github.com/nodejs/docker-node/issues/528) to revert the log level to npm defaults.
 If you need more verbose output, please use one of the following methods to change the verbosity level.

 #### Dockerfile

-If you create your own `Dockerfile` which inherits from the `node` image you can simply use `ENV` to override `NPM_CONFIG_LOGLEVEL`.
+If you create your own `Dockerfile` which inherits from the `node` image, you can simply use `ENV` to override `NPM_CONFIG_LOGLEVEL`.

 ```dockerfile